-Dead wooding is the removal of dead, dying or diseased branches, broken and or hung up branches.
-Different trees species produce and retain deadwood in different ways and can be an important wildlife habitat.
+Dead wooding is the removal of dead, dying or diseased branches, broken and or hungup branches.
+Differing tree species produce and retain deadwood in different ways, and this can be an important wildlife habitat.
 The production of dead wood is a normal and constant process and can occasionally help to determine the condition of a tree.

-We normally will clean out or dead wood trees in high use areas (for instance in major parks, busy open spaces and principal roads) depending upon the extent of the deadwood in the canopy and in relation to the species characteristics.
-In lower use areas, we try to retain deadwood to maximise the efficient use of the budget available for tree safety works (greatest benefit for the least cost) and help retain valuable habitat for nature conservation reasons.
+We normally will clean out or dead wood trees in high use areas (for instance in busy parks/open spaces, and beside principal roads/footpaths) depending upon the extent of the deadwood in the canopy and in relation to the species characteristics.
+In lower use areas, we try to retain deadwood to maximise the efficient use of the budget available for tree safety work (greatest benefit for the least cost) and help retain valuable habitat for nature conservation reasons.